igrek51/diffs/README.md

 # differ
-**differ** monitors for a changes in any shell command output between initial state and the current output.
+**differ** monitors for a changes in any shell command output between the initial state and the current output.

 # Usage
 ```bash
 ./differ.py <cmd>
 ```
-The initial *<cmd>* output is stored at the beginning.
+The initial `<cmd>` output is stored at the beginning.
 Then the command is run again periodically and the output is compared with the initial output.
 If there are differences, they are shown in the standard diff format.
+The unchaged lines are not shown.

 ## Examples
 Show how many packets have been sent since the script has been started: